 Please note that we strongly urge our staff to be careful when accepting friend or follow requests and require, that if they do so, that they only post material appropriate for children or risk not being invited back to camp.
 We also understand that a staff member not accepting a camper’s request might be hurtful or misunderstood by that camper.
 We will do our best to prepare the campers for this possibility before heading home and ask you to do the same.

-Enrollment for 2021 will officially open on visiting day weekend.
-We hope your daughter is having the time of her life and the decision to re-enroll is an easy one for you.
-We strongly suggest you secure your space early and take advantage of all the available discounts.
+Enrollment for next summer will officially open in mid-July.
+We hope that your daughter is having the time of her life, and the decision to re-enroll is an easy one for you.
+We strongly suggest that you secure your space early and take advantage of all the available discounts.